pokepark/PokemonRaidBot/README.md

 Don't forget to change the file permissions of your config file to 0600 (e.g. `chmod 0600 config.json`) afterwards.

 Some values are missing as the bot has default values.
-If you like to change those, you need to add and define them in your config.php file, e.g. `"DDOS_MAXIMUM":"10"`.
+If you like to change those, you need to add and define them in your config.json file, e.g. `"DDOS_MAXIMUM":"10"`.

 ## Database connection